jsgro/sgro/README.md

 ## IGNORING FILES:

 Adding to the .gitignore list: click once one file (under Git tab) and then use wheel to choose "ignore"

+## Push changes to github

+Note: everything has to be staged AND committed before able to push.